Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Abstract

 \section{Abstract}

-Nonadiabatic holonomic quantum computation (NHQC) is one of the promising approaches to realizing fault-tolerant quantum computation.
-However, due to the imperfect control in the experimental environments, the holonomic gate still needs to be further improved.
-Here, we propose a dynamically optimized NHQC (OPNHQC) scheme based on dynamically corrected gate technique.
-The scheme is implemented by carefully designing a sequence of elementary pulses to fulfill cyclic evolution, while the dynamical phase is not accumulated.
-In this way, the constructed holonomic gate is immune to the error.
-It is found that our scheme can correct the $X$ error up to fourth order.
-In addition, combining with the DFS encoding our scheme can be immune to both the $X$ and $Z$ errors.
-Therefore, our proposed scheme offers a prospective way to the realization of scalable fault-tolerant holonomic quantum computation.
+Nonadiabatic holonomic quantum computation (NHQC) leverages non-Abelian geometric phases within a nonadiabatic framework to achieve fast and robust quantum gate operations.
+However, the practical implementation of NHQC is challenged by the imperfect control inherent in experimental environments.
+Ensuring deep suppression of control error is critical.
+In this work, we propose a dynamically optimized NHQC scheme to construct universal super-robust holonomic quantum gates.
+The proposed scheme is implemented by strategically designing a set of dynamically correcting pulses to achieve cyclic evolution, while ensuring that unwanted and disruptive dynamical phase elements, including previously neglected cross-coupling terms, are not accumulated.
+This constructed super-robust NHQC scheme efficiently safeguards the cyclic evolution process and makes the holonomic gate immune to control error by effectively correcting the error up to the fourth order.
+Furthermore, when integrated with decoherence-free subspace (DFS) encoding in superconducting quantum circuits, our scheme can achieve high-fidelity holonomic gates, and demonstrate robust resilience against both control errors and collective dephasing errors.
+Consequently, our work offers a promising pathway toward the realization of scalable and fault-tolerant holonomic quantum computation.